Pedroaguilar1232/sendSMS/README.md

 # sendSMS
-Custom SMS trigger for multiple contacts simultaneously.
+Custom SMS trigger for multiple contacts simultaneously using Twilio.